 The Shadow – Book 5

 Michael Huang sat on the porch of a house he’d moved into, a week ago, in the middle of small-fucking-town Kentucky along the outskirts of hicks-where.
 It was supposed to provide good cover.
-They’d tried large cities, Asian countries, the European countryside and more recently, Canada.
+They’d tried large cities, Asian countries, the European countryside, the UK, Canada and more recently, the West Coast over in California.
 Each and every time, they’d been sniffed out.
+Tracked.
+Hunted.

-His uncle, who’d stepped into the role of his father since he was seven years old, had been the one to suggest he move to Henry, KY on his own.
-The four of them—his uncle, his aunt, and their daughter—moving together had been too large of a group, and Mike had agreed to move alone since the last time they were tracked, his cousin, Yàn had come too close to getting hurt.
-They’d spent so much time pretending to be brother and sister she felt like his real sister, so he would have never been able to live it down if she’d gotten hurt.
+His uncle, who’d stepped into the role of his father since he was ten years old, had been the one to suggest he move to Henry, KY on his own.
+The four of them—his uncle, aunt, and cousin, Yàn—moving together had been too large of a group, and the last time they were found, Yàn had come close to getting hurt.
+They’d spent so much time living as brother and sister, she felt like his real sister, so he would have never been able to live it down if she’d gotten hurt.

 Now, he was here, in the middle of virtually nowhere and in a town with a population of less than eight-thousand.

-It had only taken him two days since enrolling at the local high school to get into his first fight.
-In Canada, the people were nicer so it had taken him an entire six months there.
-In Taiwan, eight weeks.
-He hadn’t seen mainland China since the four of them left all those years ago.
+It had only taken him two days since enrolling at the local high school to get into his first fight, fifteen days sooner than in Fremont.
+In Canada, the people were nicer so it had taken him an entire year there.
+In Taiwan, eight weeks and six months in the UK.
+He hadn’t seen mainland China since the four of them left eight years ago.

 He’d moved to Henry under the guise of being a troubled teen his “parents” needed help with, with the understanding that he would be living alone, and in the hope that the small-town feel would help calm his aggression.
 There’d been no sympathy from the school officials who’d all looked, collectively, like they were tired of every last high schooler’s shit.
 It was hard to blame them.
 The fight he’d gotten into today had been merely because some kid named Ant asked him his name, he didn’t answer, and that had pissed Ant off.

-Mike pressed the soles of his Nike slides against the wooden porch railing and tipped his chair back.
-The work here was easy, so he’d finished his homework while tuning out the teacher in a different, even easier class.
-He’d then written a letter to his uncle that he’d drop off in the large blue mailbox he passed on the walk to school.
+Mike pressed the soles of his Nike slides against the wooden porch railing and tipped his chair back, bored.
+He didn’t have a TV, didn’t feel like reading or watching a movie, and he’d finished his homework while tuning out the teacher in a different, even easier class.
+He’d already written a letter to his aunt and uncle that he’d drop off tomorrow in the large blue mailbox he passed on the walk to school.

 A year here, alone, was going to be brutal.
 He could already feel it, like hundreds of ants biting his skin.
-If the Gàu found him here, he wasn’t certain he wouldn’t give himself up.
-Running was wearing down on his body, tearing at his psyche, and he’d been running for eleven years now.
+He wasn’t certain he wouldn’t give himself up if they found him again this time.
+Running was wearing down on his body, tearing at his psyche.
 He didn’t have the strength to do it anymore.

 The man who’d killed his parents was the type of man who would stop at nothing to make sure their entire family was wiped out.
-Mike knew there would never be any “normalcy” for him or even a chance to let down his guard.
-It made little sense to remain in hiding when death seemed much more preferable to a life of constantly looking over his shoulder.
+It was, after all, what he’d been ordered to do.
+There would never be any “normalcy” for him or even a chance to let his guard down, so it made little sense to Mike to remain in hiding when death seemed much more preferable to a life of constantly looking over his shoulder.
 It was a life he loathed almost as much as the man who’d forced him into it.

 Hollowed clicks on pavement caused his left ear to twitch.
-Mike leaned forward in the chair, set the legs on the porch floor, and looked toward the sound.
+He leaned forward in the chair, set the legs on the porch floor, and looked toward the sound.

 It was her.